AdobeDocs/experience-platform.fr-FR/help/xdm/tutorials/create-schema-ui.md

 For this tutorial, name the new mixin &quot;[!UICONTROL Loyalty Details]&quot;.

-Cliquez sur **[!UICONTROL Ajouter un mixin]** pour revenir à l’éditeur de schémas. &quot;[!UICONTROL Loyalty Details]&quot; should now appear under *[!UICONTROL Mixins]* on the left-side of the canvas, but there are no fields associated with it yet and therefore no new fields appear under *[!UICONTROL Structure]*.
+Sélectionnez **[!UICONTROL Ajouter le mixin]** pour revenir au [!DNL Schema Editor]. &quot;[!UICONTROL Loyalty Details]&quot; should now appear under **[!UICONTROL Mixins]** on the left-side of the canvas, but there are no fields associated with it yet and therefore no new fields appear under **[!UICONTROL Structure]**.

 ## Ajout de champs au mixin {#mixin-fields}

 Now that you have created the &quot;[!UICONTROL Loyalty Details]&quot; mixin, it is time to define the fields that the mixin will contribute to the schema.

-Pour commencer, cliquez sur le nom du mixin dans la section *[!UICONTROL Mixins]*.
-Une fois que vous avez effectué cette opération, la section *[!UICONTROL Propriétés du mixin]* apparaît sur le côté droit de l’éditeur et un bouton **[!UICONTROL Ajouter un champ]** s’affiche à côté du nom du schéma sous *[!UICONTROL Structure]*.
+To begin, select the mixin name in the **[!UICONTROL Mixins]** section.
+Once you do this, the mixin&#39;s properties appear on the right-hand side of the editor and an **[!UICONTROL Add Field]** button appears next to the name of the schema under **[!UICONTROL Structure]**.

 ![](../images/tutorials/create-schema/loyalty_details_structure.png)

-Click **[!UICONTROL Add Field]** next to &quot;[!UICONTROL Loyalty Members]&quot; to create a new node in the structure.
+Select **[!UICONTROL Add Field]** next to &quot;[!DNL Loyalty Members]&quot; to create a new node in the structure.
 Ce nœud (appelé « _tenantId » dans cet exemple) représente l’identifiant du client de votre organisation IMS, précédé d’un caractère de soulignement.
 La présence de l’identifiant du client indique que les champs que vous ajoutez sont contenus dans l’espace de noms de votre organisation.

-In other words, the fields you are adding are unique to your organization and are going to be saved in the [!DNL Schema Registry] in a specific area accessible only to your IMS Org.
-Fields you define must always be added to your namespace to prevent collisions with names from other standard classes, mixins, data types, and fields.
+En d’autres termes, les champs que vous ajoutez sont propres à votre organisation et seront enregistrés dans une zone spécifique accessible uniquement à votre organisation [!DNL Schema Registry] dans une zone spécifique.
+Les champs que vous définissez doivent toujours être ajoutés à votre espace de nommage locataire afin d’éviter les collisions avec des noms provenant d’autres classes standard, mixins, types de données et champs.

 Inside that namespaced node is a &quot;[!UICONTROL New Field]&quot;.
 This is the beginning of the &quot;[!UICONTROL Loyalty Details]&quot; mixin.

 ![](../images/tutorials/create-schema/new_field_loyalty.png)

-Using *[!UICONTROL Field Properties]* on the right-hand side of the editor, start by creating a &quot;[!UICONTROL loyalty]&quot; field with type &quot;[!UICONTROL Object]&quot; that will be used to hold your loyalty-related fields.
-Lorsque vous avez terminé, cliquez sur **[!UICONTROL Appliquer]**.
+Using the controls on the right-hand side of the editor, start by creating a &quot;[!DNL loyalty]&quot; field with type &quot;[!UICONTROL Object]&quot; that will be used to hold your loyalty-related fields.
+When finished, select **[!UICONTROL Apply]**.

 ![](../images/tutorials/create-schema/loyalty_object.png)

-The changes are applied and the newly created &quot;[!UICONTROL loyalty]&quot; object appears.
-Cliquez sur **[!UICONTROL Ajouter un champ]** à côté de l’objet pour ajouter des champs supplémentaires liés à la fidélité.
-Un « Nouveau champ » apparaît et la section *[!UICONTROL Propriétés du champ]* est visible sur le côté droit du canevas.
+The changes are applied and the newly created &quot;[!DNL loyalty]&quot; object appears.
+Select **[!UICONTROL Add Field]** next to the object to add additional loyalty-related fields.
+A &quot;[!UICONTROL New Field]&quot; appears and the **[!UICONTROL Field Properties]** section is visible on the right-hand side of the canvas.

 ![](../images/tutorials/create-schema/new_field_in_loyalty_object.png)